-🚯 Update logger firmware ×

-Use this utility to update your logger.

-Specify the location of the RBR supplied update image file

-[ Trippe file

-Select file

-Release notes:

-Specify the port to which your logger is connected

-HD V

-Proceed lose

-Do not use the HID port to upgrade your logger firmware.
-Use the COM port instead.

-- 1. In the Instruments menu, click Update logger firmware.
-The Update logger firmware dialog box will appear. - 2.
-Click Select file and browse to the location of the firmware update file provided by RBR.
-The file will have the extension .rbrfw.

-3. Use the drop down list to select the COM port of the logger.

-If you have multiple instruments connected and do not know the correct COM port to use, in the Navigator view click L Instruments.
-The Connections view appears and you can see the port being used in the Port column of the table.
-To close the Connections view, select the X.
+Instrument RBRsolo 200758 Select the RBR supplied update image file SL3-analog-1-044-3787.rbrfw Release notes Version 1.044, 14-Jan-2019 Maintenance release for RBR solo , RBR duef , RBR coda Select file SL3-analog-1-044-3787.rbrfw Release notes Version 1.044, 14-Jan-2019 Select file Release notes Version 1.044, 14-Jan-2019 Select file Version 1.044, 14-Jan-2019 Bug fixes Fixed rare weakness in deep sleep entry (SL3-226).
+Eliminated occasional failure mechanism when enabling alarm (SL3-222) !).

-- Click Proceed to start the firmware upgrade.
-A progress bar shows the status of the upgrade.
-Once the firmware upgrade is complete, the message Update completed successfully appears at the top of the dialog box. - 5.
-If the upgrade doesn't complete successfully, click Proceed again to retry until successful.

-Occasionally the upgrade will succeed but the logger disappears from the Navigator view.
-If this occurs, disconnect your logger from the USB port and then reconnect to re-establish communication.
+- 1. In the Instruments menu, click Update logger firmware. - The Update logger firmware dialog box will appear. - 2.
+Click the instrument drop down to select the instrument you wish to upgrade. - a.
+A default firmware image will be selected for your instrument. - b.
+If RBR supplied a firmware file click the Select file button and browse to the location of the firmware update file provided.
+The file will have the extension .rbrfw. - 3.
+Click Proceed to start the firmware upgrade. - A progress bar shows the status of the upgrade.
+Once the firmware upgrade is complete, the message Update completed successfully appears at the top of the dialog box. - 4.
+If the upgrade doesn't complete successfully, click Proceed again to retry until successful. - ▲ Occasionally the logger will not reappear in the Navigator view following a successful upgrade.
+If this occurs, disconnect your logger from the USB port and then reconnect to re-establish communication. - 5.
+Click Close.

-6. Click Close.

-12 Datasets
+13 Datasets

-12.1 Open a stored dataset
+13.1 Open a stored dataset